Chewzhiyan/smartcontracts_ECO/README.md

 - balanceeth.js
 Adapted from https://github.com/shawntabrizi/ERC20-Token-Balance

-  - Idea is to get account number from metamask itself and input into the text field to generate the eth balance instead of manually inputting the account number
+  - Idea is to get account number from metamask itself and append into the text field through DOM to generate the eth balance instead of manually inputting the account number

 Disclaimer: metamask do not inject web3 anymore